Danimer Scientific Stock Set to Split on Friday, May 10th (NYSE:DNMR)

-Shares of Danimer Scientific, Inc. (NYSE:DNMR – Free Report) are going to split on Friday, May 10th.
+Danimer Scientific, Inc. (NYSE:DNMR – Free Report) shares are set to split on Friday, May 10th.
 The 4-3 split was announced on Friday, May 10th.
-The newly minted shares will be payable to shareholders after the market closes on Friday, May 10th.
+The newly issued shares will be payable to shareholders after the closing bell on Friday, May 10th.

 Danimer Scientific Trading Up 4.3 %

-Danimer Scientific (NYSE:DNMR – Get Free Report) last announced its quarterly earnings results on Thursday, March 28th.
-The company reported ($0.39) earnings per share for the quarter, meeting analysts’ consensus estimates of ($0.39).
-The firm had revenue of $10.95 million during the quarter, compared to analysts’ expectations of $10.90 million.
-Danimer Scientific had a negative net margin of 333.03% and a negative return on equity of 49.01%.
-On average, equities analysts forecast that Danimer Scientific will post -0.92 EPS for the current fiscal year.
+Danimer Scientific (NYSE:DNMR – Get Free Report) last posted its earnings results on Thursday, March 28th.
+The company reported ($0.39) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.39).
+The company had revenue of $10.95 million for the quarter, compared to analyst estimates of $10.90 million.
+Danimer Scientific had a negative return on equity of 49.01% and a negative net margin of 333.03%.
+As a group, equities research analysts anticipate that Danimer Scientific will post -0.92 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Danimer Scientific

-Several hedge funds have recently made changes to their positions in the business.
-Raymond James & Associates increased its stake in Danimer Scientific by 10.1% in the 3rd quarter.
-Raymond James & Associates now owns 76,875 shares of the company’s stock valued at $159,000 after buying an additional 7,040 shares during the period.
-Principal Financial Group Inc. purchased a new stake in shares of Danimer Scientific in the third quarter valued at about $27,000.
-SG Americas Securities LLC purchased a new stake in shares of Danimer Scientific in the fourth quarter valued at about $41,000.
-Brandywine Global Investment Management LLC increased its stake in shares of Danimer Scientific by 100.6% during the third quarter.
-Brandywine Global Investment Management LLC now owns 92,880 shares of the company’s stock worth $192,000 after acquiring an additional 46,580 shares during the period.
-Finally, Levin Capital Strategies L.P. raised its holdings in Danimer Scientific by 423.3% during the fourth quarter.
-Levin Capital Strategies L.P. now owns 78,500 shares of the company’s stock worth $80,000 after purchasing an additional 63,500 shares in the last quarter.
-Institutional investors and hedge funds own 33.84% of the company’s stock.
+A number of institutional investors have recently modified their holdings of DNMR.
+Principal Financial Group Inc. purchased a new stake in Danimer Scientific in the 3rd quarter valued at about $27,000.
+SG Americas Securities LLC purchased a new stake in shares of Danimer Scientific in the 4th quarter valued at approximately $41,000.
+Levin Capital Strategies L.P. raised its holdings in shares of Danimer Scientific by 423.3% in the 4th quarter.
+Levin Capital Strategies L.P. now owns 78,500 shares of the company’s stock valued at $80,000 after buying an additional 63,500 shares during the period.
+Raymond James & Associates boosted its holdings in Danimer Scientific by 10.1% during the 3rd quarter.
+Raymond James & Associates now owns 76,875 shares of the company’s stock valued at $159,000 after acquiring an additional 7,040 shares during the period.
+Finally, Virtu Financial LLC grew its position in Danimer Scientific by 628.5% in the 4th quarter.
+Virtu Financial LLC now owns 182,078 shares of the company’s stock valued at $186,000 after acquiring an additional 157,085 shares in the last quarter.
+33.84% of the stock is currently owned by institutional investors and hedge funds.

 About Danimer Scientific